-The Co-operative currently has 85 Housing Alarm units however this may increase as additional units are required.
+The Co-operative currently has 69 Housing Alarm units.
+This figure may increase or decrease based on needs of households.
 Each unit consists of the following parts:

-- · an alarm unit
+- an alarm unit

 - a pull cord

-- · a pendant
+- a pendant

 The units can be installed and removed from any property as required and are programmed into the system linked to the concierge station.
-An emergency signal can then be raised in the concierge station with the concierge system recognising the source of the call and highlighting the tenant's personal data.
+An emergency alert can then be raised in the concierge station with the concierge system recognising the source of the call and accessing the tenant's personal data.
 The concierge officers are then able to speak to the tenant via the alarm unit and if necessary attend the house to give emergency aid, call emergency services if required and contact next of kin.
-The system is intended to assist tenants who are vulnerable and at risk.
+The system is intended to assist tenants who are vulnerable and at risk due to age, disability, vulnerability and/or long term health issues.